wrs20/tmux-mpi/README.rst

     tmux-mpi 2 hostname

-will start a tmux session called ``tmux-mpi`` that can be connect to in a different terminal with
+will start a tmux session called ``tmux-mpi`` that can be connected to in a different terminal with
 ::

     tmux attach -t tmux-mpi